 Adding moisture isn’t the only factor when it comes to humidification in the home.
 Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
 Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
 A whole-home humidifier circulates the moisture more regularly and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

 - Adding a humidifier can help ease skin irritations and dry skin.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.

 - Reduce the occurrence of shocks from static electricity in your home.

-- Foster a good environment for indoor plants to flourish.
+- Promote an ideal environment for indoor plants to flourish.
 Proper humidification can help your plants live longer.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+There’s no reason to have to deal with any of the side effects of dry air in the winter.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your house can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 If you want to know more about adding a humidifier to your Payson home, give North Mechanical Heating and Cooling a call at 928-263-8570 to learn more.